apache/trafficserver/doc/appendices/command-line/traffic_ctl_jsonrpc.en.rst

 .. program:: traffic_ctl config
 .. option:: registry

+   :ref:`filemanager.get_files_registry`

    Display information about the registered files in |TS|.
 This includes the full file path, config record name, parent config (if any) if needs root access and if the file is required in |TS|.
-This command uses :ref:`filemanager.get_files_registry`

 .. _traffic-control-command-metric:

 traffic_ctl metric
 ------------------

 .. program:: traffic_ctl metric
 .. option:: get METRIC [METRIC...]

+   :ref:`admin_lookup_records`

    Display the current value of the specified statistics.